frictionlessdata/frictionlessdata.io/doc/publish-faq.md

 Please make sure to have your `datapackage.json` well structured to ease the understanding of your Data Package content.
 The [Online DataPackage.json Creator](http://data.okfn.org/tools/create) can help you create the general structure.

-### Contributors and maintainers fields
+### Contributors fields

-Add the 'contributors' and 'maintainers' fields if you wish to keep the credits for the package.
+Add the 'contributors' field (original author of the package - see http://dataprotocols.org/data-packages) if you wish to keep the credits for the package.

 ----

-## 4) Data Package Folder Names and Structure
+## Data Package Folder Names and Structure

 It is standard practice to use the Data Package name (from the `datapackage.json`) for the name of the folder/directory in which the Data